stfc/PSyclone/doc/transformations.rst

 OpenCL is performed by a transformation (``OCLTrans`` - see the :ref:`sec_transformations_available` Section above).
-Currently this transformation is only supported for the GOcean1.0 API and is applied to the whole schedule of an Invoke.
+Currently this transformation is only supported for the GOcean1.0 API and is applied to the whole InvokeSchedule of an Invoke.
 This means that all kernels in that Invoke will be executed on the OpenCL device.
 At present the ``OCLTrans`` transformation only alters the generated PSy-layer code.
 It is currently the user's responsibility to convert the actual kernel code